algorandfoundation/algokit-cli/docs/cli/index.md

 AlgoKit is your one-stop shop to develop applications on the Algorand blockchain.

-If you are getting started, please see the quick start tutorial: [https://bit.ly/algokit-intro-tutorial](https://bit.ly/algokit-intro-tutorial).
+If you are getting started, please see the [quick start tutorial](https://dev.algorand.co/getting-started/algokit-quick-start/).

 ```shell
 algokit [OPTIONS] COMMAND [ARGS]...